cloudmesh-community/book/chapters/preface/create.md

 The creation of the book is based on [bookmanager](https://pypi.org/project/cyberaide-bookmanager/).

-The easiest way is to use our docker container as described in
+The easiest way is to use our Docker container as described in
 @sec:docker-create-book.

 ## Docker {#sec:docker-create-book}